 The ancient collection is artfully lit and displayed.
 Each hall was designed for the art it would showcase — all done with that special Danish knack for design.
-A chorus of ancient Roman busts — thoughtfully placed at eye level — welcome you into their world.
+A chorus of ancient Roman busts — thoughtfully placed at eye level — welcomes you into their world.
 And, with this small but fine Egyptian collection, the power of the pharaoh reaches all the way to Denmark.

-The early 19th century was the Danish Golden Age — when painters, writers, and Danes in general were celebrating the roots and values of their Danish-ness.
+The early 19th century was the Danish golden age — when painters, writers, and Danes in general were celebrating the roots and values of their Danish-ness.

 The museum's founder was both a friend and a major patron of the French artist Rodin — Europe's greatest sculptor since Michelangelo.
-Here, where sunlight is so plentiful in the summer and so rare in the winter, the light reveals with the art in a loving way.
+Here, where sunlight is so plentiful in the summer and so rare in the winter, the light reveals the art in a loving way.
 Enjoying Rodin's famous Kiss, you sense the artist himself would appreciate the play of the light.

 Copenhagen is a thriving commercial center, and the economy is greased by a fine public-transit system.
 Their metro is state of the art, tunneling under water to connect major neighborhoods.
 The Danes vote for high taxes with high expectations — including a transportation system that works.

-The centerpiece of Christianshavn is Our Savior's Church — with its beloved steeple…a landmark that can be seen from all over town.
+The centerpiece of Christianshavn is Our Savior's Church, with its beloved steeple…a landmark that can be seen from all over town.
 Its unique exterior spiral staircase rewards those who climb it with commanding views of the city.

 Just down the street is the famous commune, Christiania.
 In 1971, several hundred squatters took over an abandoned military barracks and attempted to create their own utopia.
 Two generations later, those idealists are still here, defending their right to enjoy life on their terms.

 Depending on your perspective, this is either a shanty town of scruffy buildings, soft drugs, and dazed people…or a do-your-own-thing haven of creativity, peace and freedom.
-While the main drag — nicknamed Pusher Street for its marijuana stalls — may be a bit off putting, wander deeper into the community and you find the real soul of Christiania.
+While the main drag — nicknamed Pusher Street for its marijuana stalls — may be a bit off putting, wander deeper into the community, and you find the real soul of Christiania.

 This family has been content to live on this idyllic spot for 30 years — their daughter was born and raised right here.
 Many families share this building — and there's always someone to play with just outside the front door.

-After four decades the Christiana community has evolved, but it is still anchored in its original concept of personal freedom
+After four decades the Christiana community has evolved, but it is still anchored in its original concept of personal freedom.

-Even in this informal community there are still rules.
-While marijuana is tolerated no hard drugs or weapons are allowed.
+Even in this informal community there still are rules.
+While marijuana is tolerated, no hard drugs or weapons are allowed.